andreamoleri/Floranet/README.md

 Floranet is a deep learning notebook focused on classifying flowers from the Oxford Flower Dataset.
 By leveraging transfer learning with VGG16, DenseNet121, and InceptionV3, Floranet explores techniques like layer freezing and data augmentation to achieve high classification accuracy with minimal error.
+In this `README.md` file you will find quick instructions on how to run the notebook correctly in your local development environment.

 ---